genixpro/kwola/README.md

 Kwola is based on Python 3, please make sure you are using the correct version of Python.
 Kwola also requires NodeJS to rewrite the javascript code in the web applications it touches.
 Please install NodeJS prior to following these instructions.
+Lastly, you must have either Google Chrome or Chromium installed already.
+Please follow the installation instructions on those products websites.

+To use GPUs, you must have the Nvidia drivers and CUDA installed.
+The model can run on the CPU but training will be very slow, even with the smallest model.

 Clone the git repository.